-Are You Sure You Want to Cancel?
+Are You Sure You Want to Cancel Your ACT?

-Your choices for “canceling” your ACT date are either to no-show (and never register for a future ACT) or simply to change your test date.
+Your choices for “canceling” your ACT date are either to no-show (and not register for a future ACT) or simply to change your test date.
 Given that you’ve already paid money that can’t be refunded for the ACT, make sure you think carefully before no-showing.

 In the vast majority of cases it makes sense to either take the test or move to a later test date rather than no-show completely.
 You can make a lot of progress in a short amount of time studying for the ACT, so if you're nervous about not doing well, consider an intense study regimen in the weeks before the test.
 And if you're certain you don't have enough time, you might as well push your registration later, rather than just skipping the ACT completely.
 (Even if this sign-up is for a retake, you can always improve your score, unless you are one of the rare few who got a 36.)

-Possibly Acceptable Reasons to No Show
+Possibly Acceptable Reasons to No Show on ACT Test Day

 There are two cases in which it might make sense to go ahead and skip the ACT.